forestgrape/coronavirus/spread_analyses.md

 > // Caveat: Most of the investigation were done early in 2020 when only few strains of SARS-CoV-2 may have been able to diminish the immune system enough to cause asymptomatic infections.
 At that time over 80% of the cases developed symptoms.
 * [Adam et al](#summary-adamwu) found only 2.2% (7 in 309) of the infections were caused by pre-symptomatic people.
 Caveat:
 * The two mass infection events observed in airplanes were both caused by symptomatic infectors [Freedman and Wilder-Smith](#freedman).
+* [Madewell et al](#summary-madewell) find that in household settings symptomatic infectors cause about 3 times as many infections as pre/asymptomatic infectors.

 ### Children
 Children are less likely to be infectees and less likely to be infectors [see section [Schools and Children](#schools-and-children)].